ghiscoding/slickgrid-universal-wiki/Installation---Salesforce-(LWC).md

 Create all the Static Resources that are required by Slickgrid as shown below (they could be different names in your org).

 In the same file, load all external files with `renderedCallback` and get your data through a `@wire` method.
 Technically the `@wire` method will be processed before the `renderedCallback` and so you can assume that when calling the `initializeGrid` method we will already have the dataset ready.

+Notice below that in the `gridOptions`, there is a flag `useSalesforceDefaultGridOptions` that was added specifically for Salesforce project, it will internally use these [grid options](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/vanilla-bundle/src/salesforce-global-grid-options.ts) for Salesforce (these options are merged with the following default [grid options](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/global-grid-options.ts)).
 ```js
 import { LightningElement, api, track, wire } from 'lwc';
 import { loadStyle, loadScript } from 'lightning/platformResourceLoader';